 - Do I want to keep a memorial, such as a lock of hair or my cat's footprint in clay?

-- What should I do if my cat dies on his or her own?
+- What should I do if my cat dies on her own?

 By having a detailed plan in place ahead of time, you may feel a sense of quiet or peace that will allow you to focus on the remaining time you and your cat will share.

-The veterinary healthcare team will be an important partner as you negotiate the difficult days and decisions leading up to your cat’s death.
-It is important to communicate your wishes clearly so that they can be honored appropriately.
-A bit of planning can make this challenging event a little less painful.
+Your veterinary healthcare team will be an important partner as you negotiate the difficult days and decisions before your cat's euthanasia.
+It is best to communicate your wishes clearly so they can be honored appropriately.
+A bit of planning can make this heartbreaking event a little less painful.